Skip to main content

 Open – Partially Addressed

 The NRO OIG concurred with this recommendation and stated in its 180-day letter that it amended its investigations manual in November 2019 to reflect this requirement of OIG policy.
-We will continue to follow-up with NRO OIG to obtain examples of notifications to complainants since the inclusion of this requirement in the investigations manual.
+NRO OIG provided us a copy of the revised investigation manual that includes this requirement.
+We also asked NRO OIG for examples of notifications to complainants since the inclusion of this requirement in the investigations manual.
+As of March 2024, we are still awaiting this documentation from NRO OIG.

 Office of the Inspector General of the NSA/CSS The Inspector General of NSA should develop and implement a quality assurance program for the OIG's investigations division.
 This program should consist of routine internal and external quality assurance reviews consistent with CIGIE standards and guidance.
 (Recommendation 22)

 The NSA OIG concurred with this recommendation.
 The NSA OIG has an external quality assurance review scheduled for its Investigations Division with an Intelligence Community partner OIG for fiscal year 2024.
 In April 2022, NSA OIG told us that it has developed a Quality Assurance Program with purview across the OIG, including its Investigations Division.
 According to the NSA OIG, this Program is independent from the Investigations Division and samples and reviews completed investigation cases to ensure compliance with CIGIE guidelines.
 However, the NSA OIG did not provide documentation regarding the structure, criteria, or timeframes for this new QA Program.
+As of March 2024, we are still awaiting further information from the NSA OIG.
 We will continue to follow up with the NSA OIG to determine if the new internal quality assurance program satisfies our recommendation and if the external quality assurance review is conducted as planned.

 Office of the Inspector General of the NSA/CSS The Inspector General of NSA should develop an investigator training plan that provides an approach that systematically links the requisite knowledge, skills, and abilities to training requirements to an investigator's career progression.
 (Recommendation 23)